gkyle/hotpixels/README.md

 ## Usage

-Clone or download this repository.
+Clone this repository or [download the zip](https://github.com/gkyle/hotpixels/archive/refs/heads/main.zip) and uncompress on your system.

 **Windows:**
 ```